dhleong/vtolvr-handbook/doc/en/Munitions/Air-to-Surface/index.md

 > until it locks, and use `GPS-S` one more time to create a new, more
 > accurate, target.

-*GPS-Guided Cruise Missiles*
+#### Employment: GPS-guided Cruise Missiles

 Cruise Missiles are designed to follow a *path* of GPS points.
-To use them, you generally create a new GPS group, switch to PATH mode, and add GPS points as above.
+To use them, you generally create a new GPS group, switch to PATH mode, and add GPS points as for [normal GPS-guided bombs](#employment-gps-guided-bombs).
 You may also use it in non-PATH mode, however, and the missile will cruise directly to the GPS point and search for a target nearby.

+Note that the terminal (last) GPS point, either in the path or when in non-PATH mode, *must not be on the target*.
+Cruise Missiles use the GPS to navigate to their attack area, then use onboard systems to autonomously seek its target, so if the GPS point is *on* the target you want it to find, the missile will likely fly right over it.

+##### Cruise Missile Attack Modes

+You can change the terminal attack mode for Cruise Missiles from the `EQUIP` or `SMS` screen:

+- *SSEvasive*: Short for Sea-Skim Evasive, the missile will fly as low to the surface of the water as possible and perform snaking maneuvers to avoid detection
+- *Direct*: The missile flies directly to the terminal waypoint and, as normal, searches for a target there
+- *Popup*: The missile flies as per *SSEvasive* mode.
+At the terminal GPS point, however, the missile will pitch up into the air and gain altitude, enabling a wider area for target acquisition and a top-down attack vector.

 ### ARAD (Anti-radiation)